Piet Pieterszoon Hein: Lieutenant-Admiral

-He became, after a conflict with the Dutch West India Company about policy and payment, Lieutenant-Admiral of Holland and West Frisia on 26 March 1629, and thus factual supreme commander of the confederate Dutch fleet, taking as flag captain Maarten Tromp.
+Hein became, after a conflict with the Dutch West India Company about policy and payment, Lieutenant-Admiral of Holland and West Frisia on 26 March 1629, and thus factual supreme commander of the confederate Dutch fleet, taking Maarten Tromp as flag captain.

-He died the same year, in a campaign against the Dunkirkers, the highly effective fleet of Habsburg commerce raiders and privateers operating from Dunkirk.
+He died the same year in a campaign against the Dunkirkers, the highly effective fleet of Habsburg commerce raiders and privateers operating from Dunkirk.
 His flotilla intercepted three privateers from Ostend.
-He sailed his flagship between two enemy ships to give them simultaneous broadsides.
-After half an hour, he was hit in the left shoulder by a cannonball and was killed instantly.
+Hein sailed his flagship between two enemy ships to give them simultaneous broadsides.
+After half an hour, he was hit in the left shoulder by a cannonball and died instantly.
 He is buried in the Oude Kerk in Delft.